 Upcoming Professional Development Workshops

-Please come to our event with your IEIN number.
+Please come to all in-person PD events with your IEIN number.
 You will need this information for your sign in sheet.
 If you do not know your IEIN, you can get it by clicking on this link. https://sec3.isbe.net/IWASNET/login.aspx.

 This training will help participatns understand the importance of self-awareness and the impact they themselves can have when working with individuals who have experiences taurma.
 This session will encourage participants to reflect on their ability to be vlunerable, to explore their own educational experiences, and to develop their understanding of their role within the healing relationship.
 The training will also help participants understand the impact of stress and trauma on an individual, including how work with individuals who have experience trauma can impact them.
 Several strategies will be reviewed to aid in decreasing the effects of stress and trauma on the physical, psychological, and emotional impact.